Quick, Concealable, Secure, and Comfortable Sig P365XL Holsters.

 Sig P365XL OWB Holster

-These clips sit closer to the holster, just making the overall package very low profile.
-Adjustable cant, just like when carrying strong side IWB, is a very important feature for a Sig P365 XL OWB holster.
+These clips sit closer to the holster, making the overall package very low profile.
+Adjustable cant, like when carrying strong side IWB, is a very important feature for a Sig P365 XL OWB holster.
 Again, we’re looking for a holster with zero to 30 degrees of cant.

 We are all built a little bit differently, so it is always nice to have options to optimize a piece of gear to our body type.

 Sig P365 XL Red Dot Holster